-2.4 Literal Constants
+2.4 Literals

-Literals (or literal constants) are unnamed constants used to build expressions, and have different forms depending on their type.
+Literals are unnamed constants used to build expressions, and have different forms depending on their type.
 Each of the predefined types in Modelica has a way of expressing unnamed constants of the corresponding type, which is presented in the ensuing subsections.
 Additionally, array literals and record literals can be expressed.